 Hence, understanding the needs, values, and pain points across cultures is more important than ever for effective communication, collaboration, and understanding.
 It’s a superpower businesses can use to break down barriers, foster positive relationships, and create a world where everyone feels valued, heard, and represented.

 However, research by Collage Group found that a staggering 63% of consumers feel brands are not conducting sufficient research when it comes to creating culturally relevant advertising.
 This means many consumers believe brand advertisements don’t resonate with their cultural experiences.

-Now, let’s put these findings into perspective in terms of business outcomes.
 In 2021, the United States spent nearly $300 million on advertising.
 However, based on the aforementioned data, only 37% of consumers recognized this expenditure as culturally relevant.
 This suggests that a substantial portion, equivalent to $180 million in advertising, is perceived as culturally disconnected or out of touch.

 On top of this, if a brand’s campaign disrespects an individual’s culture, then there are far-reaching and severe consequences.
 According to a recent comprehensive study conducted by the Cultural Marketing Council (CMC), the Voice of Hispanic Marketing, over half of individuals aged 13 to 49 have decided to sever ties with a brand that displayed cultural insensitivity, citing offense and disrespect towards their values as the primary reasons.

 The statistics become even more alarming, with an astonishing 72% of Black female parents aged 25 to 49 expressing their discontent with culturally unaware brands and opting to disengage from them as a result.
 Furthermore, 30% of both teenagers and adults who’ve already abandoned a brand attribute their departure to advertising that appeared alongside offensive content.

 In Light of These Insights, Brands Need to Employ Smarter Approaches